GrinonBarrett/Taksidos/Core Rules/7=Advancement/Knacks.md

 **Mobile Strikes**, 1 item
 Once per round, when you attack, if you moved the entirety of your movement (either a typical mode of movement or sprint) since the beginning of the round or your previous action- you may use your reaction to grant yourself a +2 bonus to your melee attack or +1 bonus to another attack.
 If you do, and the attack is a critical failure, you are vulnerable until the end of the round.

+**Polydextrous Counter**, 1 item
+When performing a counterattack, you may use two appropriate weapons/unarmed attacks.

 **Ritualism**, 2 items
 So long as you are capable of casting a spell of a rite being performed, you may choose to forego actions and reactions to concentrate on the caster of the spell.
 If You have concentrated for at least half of the casting time and have cast the spell at an equal or higher tier before, it gains a +1 bonus to any spellcheck result.
 Additionally, if you manage to concentrate this way for the entire time, you grant a +1 bonus to any spellcheck.
 These bonuses are cumulative and multiple creatures with this knack can support the same spellcaster.